rolinh/libgwavi/README.md

 # SYNOPSIS

-libgwavi is a fork of libkohn-avi.
+`libgwavi` is a fork of `libkohn-avi`.
 It is a tiny C library aimed at creating AVI files.

 Original credits go to Michael Kohn, who released his library under the LGPL license.
-He, however, allowed me to release my forked version under the less restrictive 3-clause BSD license so... thanks to him!
+He, however, allowed me to release my forked version under the less restrictive 3-clause BSD license so...
+Thanks to him!

 Anyway, why the fork you might ask?
 I used it in an application that needed the library to be reliable.
-So here is what has already changed from libkohn-avi:
+So here is what has already changed from `libkohn-avi`:

-  * added function documentation through doxygen (use `make doc` to generate it)
+  * added library documentation

   * removed dead code